The Mississippi is the river that made America. It was a corridor of culture, civilization and commerce for more than a thousand years.

 Researchers will work collaboratively with local governments, businesses, schools and community partners in the towns chosen by the project.
 In addition to material on this website, various traveling and digital exhibitions about the project will be created in collaboration with local partners.
 The project will sponsor guest lectures and culminate with a national symposium that discusses the use of cultural heritage for community development.
 A Scalar web platform will curate the main data of the project.

 This project is led by CHAMP/Collaborative for Cultural Heritage Management and Policy at UIUC in partnership with the Public History Program at UIS and in collaboration with the local communities.
 The pages on this website present the many components of this project as it evolves.
+The website is frequently updated.

 Land Acknowledgment Statement.
 This project takes place in downstate Illinois and therefore on land that was once occupied by Native Peoples who were forcibly removed from their homelands.
 We recall and honor the Peoria, Kaskaskia, Peankashaw, Wea, Miami, Mascoutin, Odawa, Sauk, Mesquaki, Kickapoo, Potawatomi, Ojibwe, and Chickasaw Nations.